Written by Thomas Goering, NCCM USN(RET)

 During my 26+ years in the Navy, I have served as a shipboard communications technician, satellite ground terminal tech, Leading Petty Officer, Recruiter, Recruiter in Charge, Region Trainer, Zone Supervisor, Chief Recruiter, Career Recruiting Force Program Manager and as the Region West CR/CMC.
 I retired in December 2006 as a Navy Counselor Master Chief and proud member of the CPO Mess.
 If you have any questions about joining the Navy or suggestions about this web site feel free to contact me (email is in the nav bar – upper left of the page).

 Now?
-In retirement from the Navy, living in Bartlett, TN, I am extending my hobby and spending as much time with my wife as she can tolerate.
+In retirement from the Navy, living back in Florida, I am extending my hobby and spending as much time with my wife as she can tolerate.

 A note to everyone: The advice and prognostications I deliver in the comments and via email are based on my experiences, and only take into account the information you provide.
 I do not have the benefit of the “whole person.”
 So, please see a Recruiter, no matter what, and have your documentation sent to MEPS for a definitive review.
 I am not answering for the Navy!
 The content of this site is an interpretation based on my experience of the current instructions, policies and regulations of entities within the Department of Defense.